anttijuu/lolhello/README.md

 1. get the [LOLCODE interpreter](https://github.com/justinmeza/lci) lci by Justin Meza.
 2. install C/C++ compiler if not yet on your machine.
-3. CMake for building the lci interpreter
+3. install CMake for building the lci interpreter.

-See Meza's instructions on how to actually build lci.
+See Meza's instructions on how to actually build lci using CMake.

 ## Running